wp-plugins/easy-affiliate-links/readme.txt

 == Screenshots ==

+1. Manage all your affiliate links in one place with click statistics
+2. Full control over each affiliate link's options
+3. Easily add affiliate links to any post or page by clicking on the icon
+4. Just search and select the link you want to use to insert it
+5. Affiliate links are indicated with a blue line and can be edited with a simple click

 == Changelog ==

+= 1.0 =
+* Feature: Edit an affiliate link by clicking on it in the visual editor
+* Feature: Tracking of monthly and lifetime clicks

 = 0.0.1 =
 * Very first version of this plugin

 == Upgrade notice ==

+= 1.0 =
+Update for some new features

 = 0.0.1 =
 First version, no upgrades needed.